Our Future Path! A plan for a better world!

 Noncompliance Fees

-The appropriate noncompliance fee would be based on which of our appropriate laws a foreign manufacture had or had not complied with.
-If all our appropriate laws were complied with, then we would not impose any restrictions on those imported goods being sold here.
-On the other hand, if all or some of our legal requirements were not met, then an appropriate noncompliance fee would need to be paid by the importer for each imported item or those imported goods would not be allowed to be sold here in the United States.
+The next step would be to determine which of our appropriate business laws that a foreign manufacturer had or had not complied with.
+If all our appropriate business laws were complied with, then we would not impose any noncompliance fees on those imported goods being sold here.
+On the other hand, if all or some of our business laws were not met, then an appropriate noncompliance fee would be computed and would need to be paid by the importer for each imported item or those goods would not be allowed to be imported and sold here in the United States.

 Example